 - “How much capacity do we actually have?

 - “If we got a rush job today, where could we actually fit it in?”

+So, unlike a more traditional manufacturing environment, performance doesn’t matter nearly as much as the metrics needed to understand changeover and run time.
 Also while on-time delivery is something that matters to any manufacturer, a job shop places greater importance on the need to track, not only on-time delivery to the external customer, but on-time delivery to the internal customer.
 Which basically means that from one operation to another, what does that look like and how is it tracked.
 “So, if we’re supposed to make these parts today and finish them today, did we do that?
 Yes or no?
 Why not?”